 - (1) Request for Designation.
-The office director or higher authority shall submit a designation request to the Director of Declassification.
-The Office of Declassification (301-903-0368) can provide detailed instructions on how to submit the request. - (2) Evaluation of Request.
-The Director of Declassification shall evaluate the need for the authority and the qualifications of the individual. - (3) Required Training. - (a) New Derivative Declassifier.
-Prior to being designated as a Derivative Declassifier, each employee shall successfully complete a training program and examination given by the Office of Declassification.
-In addition, the local classification office shall provide training specific to the documents and material being reviewed for declassification. - (b) Derivative Declassifier Recertification.
-To recertify as a Derivative Declassifier, an employee shall successfully complete an examination given by the Office of Declassification.
+The office director or higher authority shall submit a designation request to the Director of Nuclear and National Security Information (through the Chief of Defense Nuclear Security for NNSA elements).
+The Office of Nuclear and National Security Information (301-903-0368) can provide detailed instructions on how to submit the request. - (2) Evaluation of Request.
+The Director of Nuclear and National Security Information shall evaluate the need for the authority and the qualifications of the individual.